jruels/modern-cloud-bootcamp/labs/ansible/index.md

 #### Ensure a package is not present

-The `apt` module allows you to specify the state you wish the package to be in.
+The `yum` module allows you to specify the state you wish the package to be in.
 If you want a specific version, you append it to the package name, for example:

 ```
 - name: ensure sysstat is installed at version 10.2.0-1